-Set up in 2008, the Committee to Promote Respect for International Humanitarian Law advocates for the protection of civilians and combatants in conflict around the world through the adoption and ratification of relevant laws and treaties.
+Set up in the 1990s, the Committee to Promote Respect for International Humanitarian Law advocates for the protection of civilians and combatants in conflict around the world through the adoption and ratification of relevant laws and treaties.

 It monitors adherence to the Geneva Conventions, the international body of law that aims to protect those not involved in armed conflict.
 Many breaches of the Conventions continue to occur in conflicts around the world, and some countries have yet to sign up to the Convention or its additional protocols.